civilservicelgbt/civilservicelgbt.github.io/_conference/local-presence-national-influence-lgbt-inclusion-across-the-whole-united-kingdom.md

 You will also learn how they overcome geographical barriers to support our LGBT+ colleagues regardless of where they are.
 The panel will also share some best practices on how joint initiatives (e.g. Pride celebrations) and outcomes have been achieved.

-O﻿n the panel we are joined by:
+On the panel we are joined by:

 * Derek Bradford, HM Revenue and Customs PRISM Glasgow Lead and Civil Service LGBT+ Network Co-Lead for Scotland
 * Bethan Cable, Pride in Crown Commercial Service (LGBTQ+) Network Vice Chair and Civil Service LGBT+ Network Co-Lead for Wales